nodejs/undici/README.md

 * `headers`, an object with header-value pairs.
 * `signal`, either an `AbortController` or an `EventEmitter`.
 * `requestTimeout`, the timeout after which a request will time out, in milliseconds.
+Monitors time between request being enqueued and receiving a response.
 Use `0` to disable it entirely.
-  Default: Global client `requestTimeout`.
+  Default: `30e3` milliseconds (30s).
 * `idempotent`, whether the requests can be safely retried or not.
   If `false` the request won't be sent until all preceeding requests in the pipeline has completed.